MatSM32/Cloud-Red-Blue-Team-/README.md

 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/640c349f-44a9-4078-bbcc-1dd3f5d51faa)

-There are multiple ways to defend against this you can use a NIDS to detect and block IP addresses that are not allowed, make a rule in the firewall that only allows certain ip addresses to access RDP, make an alert in your SIEM to be able to identify a dictionary attack.
-Im only going to be showing how to make an alert, making a firewall rule that will only allow certain IP addresses and also you should use a complex password.
+There are multiple ways to defend against this.
+I used Mitre att&ck to help me figure out ways to defend against this type of brute force attack.
+So from what Mitre att&ck showed, you can use a NIDS to detect and block IP addresses that are not allowed, make a rule in the firewall that only allows certain ip addresses to access RDP, make an alert in your SIEM to be able to identify a dictionary attack.
+I'm only going to be showing how to make an alert, making a firewall rule that will only allow your IP addresses and also you should make a complex password if you are not using one.

-Make an alert by pressing save as and make sure you have a query in the search bar:
+Make an alert by pressing save-as and make sure you have a query in the search bar:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/80caa27d-cbd2-4ff1-9c79-033c6d82f297)

 Make a scheduled alert like this, which will alert when failed logins are greater than 5: